 One of new kale salads has more calories, fat and sodium than a Double Big Mac.

 - McDonald's to offer kale options in test markets including Canada

 - McDonald's promises hormone, antibiotic-free chicken in U.S.

 McDonald's boasts on its site that the "Keep Calm, Caesar On" chicken salad contains "real parmesan petals" and "a nutrient-rich lettuce blend with baby kale."

 But once you plop the accompanying Asiago Caesar dressing on the "crispy chicken" version, the salad's nutritional profile doesn't look so good.
-According to McDonald's own numbers, the salad tops up at 730 calories, 53 grams of fat, and 1,400 milligrams of salt.
+According to McDonald's own numbers, the salad tops up at 730 calories, 53 grams of fat, and 1,400 milligrams of sodium.